Deepanshuu06/youtube-clone/README.md

 This is a YouTube clone built with React and Vite bundler.
 It provides a simple interface to search for and watch YouTube videos.

+## Deployment

+The project is deployed and can be accessed at [https://customtube.netlify.app/](https://customtube.netlify.app/).

 ## Features

 - Search for YouTube videos using keywords